-By engaging your entire team in exploring options, you’ll increase the odds that they commit to any resulting changes.
+By engaging your entire team in exploring options, you’ll increase the odds that they commit to the resulting changes.
 This makes your job much easier.
 If they aren’t on-board with the new direction, you’ll struggle to pull them along.

 But, sometimes it’s hard to come up with innovative ideas.
 Our minds can be limited by the way things have been done in the past.